Irving Oil: Environmental initiatives

 In 1977, Irving Oil became the first Canadian oil company to offer unleaded gasoline at its retail outlets.
 In the late 1990s it became the first oil company in Canada and one of the first in North America to offer gasoline with very low sulphur content, a fact which was recognized by many automobile manufacturers.

 Due to its investment in reducing emissions, Irving Oil was one of the few energy companies in Canada to publicly support the Kyoto Accord.

+The resignation of president Ian Whitcomb, in February 2024, amid ongoing leadership changes and a strategic review, suggests potential significant shifts in the future direction of the company.

 Operations

 Refining

-In 1960 the company partnered with Standard Oil Co. of California (SOCAL) to build the Irving Oil Refinery in the east end of Saint John.
+In 1960, the company partnered with Standard Oil Co. of California (SOCAL) to build the Irving Oil Refinery on the east side of Saint John.
 Irving bought out SOCAL's share of the refinery in the late 1980s and expanded the facility to become Canada's largest refinery, processing over 300000 oilbbl/d.
 In the late 1990s, the refinery was upgraded to create some of North America's lowest-emission petroleum.

-Since 1970 the refinery has been served by the Canaport crude oil receiving terminal southeast of Saint John.
-In 2009 this facility was expanded to host the Canaport LNG terminal for importing liquefied natural gas (LNG).
+Since 1970, the refinery has been served by the Canaport crude oil receiving terminal southeast of Saint John.
+In 2009, this facility was expanded to host the Canaport LNG terminal for importing liquefied natural gas (LNG).

 Irving Oil announced in fall 2006 that it had purchased more land near Canaport and was examining the feasibility of constructing another 300000 oilbbl refinery in the area to complement the original modernized 1960s-era refinery in the east end of Saint John; the new refinery was to be named the "Eider Rock Refinery" and was to be built under a partnership between Irving Oil and BP plc.
 On July 24, 2009 both companies announced that they were indefinitely postponing plans to build the second refinery.